DreymaR/BigBagKbdTrixPKL/README.md

 ```
 Where:
 * SC & VK: [Scan code ("hard code")][SCMSDN] & Virtual Key Code [("key name")][VKCAHK]; also see my [Key Code Table][KeyTab].
     - For SC, you could use an AHK key name instead.
-For VK you need the Windows VK names (or KLM codes).
+For VK you need Windows VK names/codes.
     - Instead of the technical SC or VK you may use my more intuitive KLM codes.
 See the [Remap file][MapIni].
     - _Example:_ The above SC are for the <kbd>O</kbd> and <kbd>P</kbd> keys; these are mapped to their Colemak equivalents <kbd>Y</kbd> and <kbd>;</kbd>.
     - The `OEM_#` VK names are ISO/ANSI keyboard type specific.
 For these, it's much better to use KLM `vc_##` codes.